 Yes.
 The estimates are available for download in the U.S. PIAAC Skills Map.
 See the last link on the left-hand side of the Skills Map (click the button “Download Data” under the bigger button “Compare Counties”).
 To access the Skills Map, please visit https://nces.ed.gov/surveys/piaac/skillsmap.
 Access the Guidance for Using State and County Estimates of Adult Skills for how to use the data from the PIAAC Skills Map.

 The PIAAC state and county estimates can be used to estimate the total population at each proficiency level, and to estimate percentages or averages for groups of counties or states.
 Beyond reporting such estimates, the PIAAC state and county estimates allow interested researchers to conduct various statistical analyses that combine the model-based skills estimates with data from other sources at the state or county level.
 However, it is important to consider the uncertainty associated with the PIAAC state and county estimates in analyses.
 If not accounted for, then analysis results may be misleading due to overly precise results, and one may arrive at statistical significance when there is none.
-PIAAC SAE: Guidance on Use of State and County Estimates provide examples and discussions to guide data users through these analyses.
+Guidance for Using State and County Estimates of Adult Skills provides examples and discussions to guide data users through these analyses.
 The released model estimates for age and education groups cannot be crossed to arrive at estimates for combinations of age groups and education groups.
 To do so one would require a methodology that relies on strong assumptions, and the model estimates would rely much less on PIAAC data for those groups due to a small number PIAAC sample cases (if any), and much more on models.